HeduroFR/HeduroFR/README.md

 #### If you want to get in touch

-- Pro Email: contact@yantox.fr
+- Pro Email: contact@heduro.fr
-- Discord:  Melvyn#2256
+- Discord:  Heduro#8292
 - Snapchat: meelvyynn